Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 Running the benchmark harness
 only using aider with GPT-4o to find plausible solutions achieved a score of 25.0%.
-This was itself a state-of-the-art result, before being surpassed by the main result being reported here that used aider with both GPT-4o & Opus.
+This was itself matching the state-of-the-art, before being surpassed by the main result being reported here that used aider with both GPT-4o & Opus.